 If using Frank’s Red Hot or another hot sauce without “Buffalo” on the label, use 3 tablespoons of the hot sauce whisked with 2 tablespoons melted butter instead of 1/4 cup plus 1 tablespoon Buffalo sauce.

-- 2 scallions, white and light green parts thinly sliced
+2 green onions, white and light green parts thinly sliced

 Make the meatballs: